RocketChat/helm-charts/rocketchat/README.md

 This chart bootstraps a [Rocket.Chat](https://rocket.chat/) Deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 It provisions a fully featured Rocket.Chat installation.

-In addition, this chart supports scaling of Rocket.Chat for increased server capacity and high availability.
+In addition, this chart supports scaling of Rocket.Chat for increased server capacity and high availability (requires enterprise license).
 For more information on Rocket.Chat and its capabilities, see its [documentation](https://rocket.chat/docs/).

 ## Prerequisites Details